ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 Each coupled analysis must have at least one coupling interface.
 Coupling interfaces must be added to the analysis individually.
-When adding a coupling interface, you must specify the participant name and region(s) to be associated with each side of the coupling interface.
+When adding a coupling interface, you must specify the participant name and the regions to be associated with each side of the coupling interface.

 Interface names must be unique within the coupled analysis.
 When coupling interfaces are added, they are assigned default names according to the convention "CouplingInterface#", where "#"